groff_diff(7) — Linux manual page

 \n[.color]

-Interpolate 1 if color output is enabled, 0 otherwise.
+Interpolate 1 if colors are enabled, 0 otherwise.

 \n[.cp]